Donald Trump Is Headed For Landslide Victory In 2020, Says Economic Model That Is Almost Always Right

 Donald Trump may be faltering in approval numbers and losing in head-to-head polls for the 2020 election, but an economic model that has been consistently correct in picking presidential winners say he is headed to a landslide victory.

 As the Independent reported, economic models that have been consistent in predicting presidential winners are all indicating that Trump is headed to re-election in two years.
-These models look at factors like GDP growth, disposable income, and wage gains rather than politically polling, the report noted, and have consistently predicted which party and which candidate will benefit from the conditions.
+These models look at factors like GDP growth, disposable income, and wage gains rather than political polling, the report noted, and have consistently predicted which party and which candidate will benefit from the conditions.

 “The economy is just so d**n strong right now and by all historic precedent the incumbent should run away with it,” Donald Luskin, chief investment officer of Trend Macrolytics, told Politico.